Can Philodendron Grow In Water? (How To+Care)

 Philodendrons prefer bright indirect light, although they can grow in low light.
 The vines will bend towards the light and grow in that direction.
 If you want even growth, you must rotate the plant at regular intervals.

-Keep the plant at a distance from direct sunlight as the direct sun can scorch the leaves of the philodendron.
+Keep the plant far from direct sunlight, as the direct sun can scorch the philodendron leaves.
 You will start noticing yellow leaves and discoloration due to sun exposure.
 The plant can even die if it is exposed to direct sunlight for an extended period.

 Also read: What Kind Of Light Does A Philodendron Need?
 (Light Requirements)